dfki-ric/ugv_nav4d/README.md

 ##### Why do I need the `searchGrid`?
 The searchGrid is a TravMap, just like the `travGen.trMap` but the nodes contain a different payload.
 They contain `XYZNodes`.
 The planner only operates on the searchGrid.
+The `searchGrid` represents the planner state space.

+##### Dumping Planner State
+In case of error the `Planner` dumps its state to a file (this can be enabled using the `dumpOnError` parameter).
+The state can be loaded and analyzed using the `ugv_nav4d_replay` binary.
+This binary loads the state and executes the planning in a controlled environment.
+This can be used to debug the planner.